Contact Lens Safety: Bad Habits Endanger Your Eyes

 Why Is It Risky to Wear Contacts While Swimming or Taking a Shower?

-“It is very risky to wear contact lenses while swimming or showering because there are microorganisms in the water that can adhere to the contacts or get underneath the contacts, which can lead to infection,” Dr. Rodriguez says.
+“It is very risky to wear contact lenses while swimming or showering because there are microorganisms in the water that can adhere to the contacts or get underneath the contacts, which can lead to infection,” Dr. Caywood says.

 What Are Other Situations To Avoid While Wearing Contacts?